bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:57:39

-Yeah, being honest, I haven't put that much thought into eltoo mainly because, you know, if towers were early, imagine building on eltoo towers, which have no release date.
+Yeah, being honest, I haven't put that much thought into Eltoo mainly because, you know, if towers were early, imagine building on Eltoo towers, which have no release date.

 Speaker 1: 00:57:53